bgun/gitchat/Communities.md

 > Ben: Access Coders, what's a community or cause that's important to you?

 > Sufei: I volunteer for New York Cares, which is a giant umbrella for all sorts of causes.
 You can sign up for whatever causes interest you.
 I've done a few dog walks for the BARC animal shelter in Williamsburg, and helped renovate a community center in LES.
 Unfortunately, I haven't had time to sign up for any of their projects recently.

+> Ben: @Sufei that's awesome!
+New York Cares is a great organization.
+I'm also too often short on free time, but should look for some volunteer projects close to home.